IndusInd Bank share price targets after Q4 loss, fraud; what's next? - BusinessToday

 derivative trades.

-IndusInd Bank also talked about the misclassification of certain microfinance loans resulted in under-provisioning and non-recognition of NPAs aggregating to Rs 1,885 crore.
+IndusInd Bank also talked about the misclassification of certain microfinance loans resulted in under-provisioning and non-recognition of NPAs aggregating to Rs 1,885 crore, anlaysts noted.
 This has been corrected in 4QFY25 by recognizing this amount in slippages.
 Including these slippages, the overall slippages in MFI segment stood at Rs 3510 crore, which led to interest reversals of Rs 180 crore.

 What's next?

-IIB is at an advanced stage in its hunt for a new CEO and shall soon submit a list to the RBI for approval.
+IndusInd Bank is at an advanced stage in its hunt for a new CEO and shall soon submit a list to the RBI for approval.
 The new CEO will have to tighten internal controls, strengthen governance and likely rebalance the asset mix, implying a sharp slowdown in earnings growth for next two years, Nuvama said.

 "Every other bank that has gone through accounting discrepancies or prior-period adjustments has taken 3–4 years to achieve a new normal.
 IIB, being a large bank, could take less time, but in our view RoA would remain well below 1 per cent through FY27E," the brokerage said.